qurusales/qurusales.github.io/_qis/pricingoverlays.md

 ### Feature ###

-Dynamically overlay pricing on displayed images
+Dynamically overlay pricing on displayed images.
+Through a watermarking process you can apply overly prices directly from a pricing table which will then appear with the image wherever it is viewed.

 ### Advantage ###

-Allows you to control pricing anywhere your images are being displayed
+Allows you to quickly change and control pricing anywhere your images are being displayed

 ### Benefit ###

-Ensures clients see consistent pricing and lets them take advantage of incredibly easy to deploy flash sales
+Ensures customers see consistent pricing and lets them take advantage of incredibly easy to deploy flash sales.
+It also prevents your distributors and retailers from displaying prices other than the ones that you have approved.